-Any research data obtained by a student from publicly available sources for the purposes of completing term work (including data used in assignments, projects, and tests) can be used by the student, the instructor, and the university.
+Any research data obtained by a student from publicly available sources for the purposes of completing term work (including data used in assignments, projects, and tests) are the joint property of the student, the instructor, and the university.
 All parties are free to use the research data subject to the original copyright of such data.
 Students hereby agree not to use in their term work any proprietary data or data subject to copyright protection without the prior written approvals of the instructor and the owner of any such copyright.